 If Rhomaios 10:9-10 can stand alone as being the way of salvation, it stands to reason that other references in the Greek language portion of the Scriptures to the way of salvation must be also be able to stand alone.
 That can get confusing.
 You see, we cannot pick and choose what we want to believe, and then deny the rest.
 Either it is all true, or none of it is.
 See Acts 2:37-38, Rhomaios 8:24; 10:13, 1 Korinthios (Corinthians) 3:15; 5:5; 10:33, Ephesios (Ephesians) 2:5; 2:8, 2 Thessalonikeos (Thessalonians) 2:10, 1 Timotheos (Timothy) 2:15, 2 Timotheos 1:9, Titos (Titus) 3:5, Ya'aqob (James) 5:14-15, 1 Keph (Peter) 3:21, and Yahudah (Jude) 23.

 The facts are that all of the word of Yahuwah is true, and that we MUST let our beliefs be structured by what it says, and no other way.
-We MUST NOT use the Scriptures in a vain attempt to prove or support the doctrine of the "Church" that we attend, and especially we cannot use it for the reason of "proving" to others that our beliefs are right.
+We MUST NOT use the Scriptures in a vain attempt to prove or support the doctrine of the "church" that we attend, and especially we cannot use it for the reason of "proving" to others that our beliefs are right.

 If our beliefs are right, it will be obvious to all real lovers of the truth.
 (To those who are not lovers of the truth, it won't make any difference anyway.
-See 2 Thessalonikeos 2:10-12) Either our beliefs, and that "Church's" doctrine agree with doctrines that the Apostles preached, or they do not.
+See 2 Thessalonikeos 2:10-12) Either our beliefs, and that "church's" doctrine agree with doctrines that the Delegates preached, or they do not.
 We cannot have it both ways.
 The word that was preached in the first century is the same word that is still valid today.
 There is no "modernization" allowed, because there is none needed.
 Yahushua the Anointed.
 The same yesterday, today, and forever.

 Because the word of Yahuwah is true, we can with complete confidence trust in it to find out for ourselves what the path to salvation really is.